 It sometimes feels that, when it comes to listening to music, you’ve got two main approaches :

-- Streaming .mp3 of so-so quality, often on a so-so headset.
+- Being satisfied with streaming .mp3 of so-so quality, often on a so-so headset.

 - Being an opinionated, affluent audiophile with significant technical knowledge.